 LIFT Open Market Shared Equity Scheme (OMSE)

+If accepted, you are then able to purchase a property that is being sold on the open market.
 You must contribute towards the purchase with the maximum mortgage you can obtain plus any deposit you have available.
 You can get between 10% and 40% assistance from the Scottish Government in the form of an equity loan.
 If with the mortgage available and your own deposit you can raise more than 90% of the purchase price you will not be eligible for the scheme.

 Your home may be repossessed if you do not keep up repayments on your mortgage.